 - Guideline: Using Bio Mathematical Models to Manage Fatigue

 - Guideline: Monitoring Hours of Work

-NSW coordinator Daniel Page plans to convene a bimonthly or quarterly meeting of NSW Tourist and Heritage Organisations, starting in the new year.
+NSWNSW coordinator Daniel Page plans to convene a bimonthly or quarterly meeting of NSW Tourist and Heritage Organisations, starting in the new year.
 We see a typical agenda as:

 - General Update (Chair)

 - ATHRA initiatives

 - HOPS Working Group

 - Emerging issues / opportunities / challenges